S&P 500

 Market closed before I could execute.
 Two positions exceeded stop loss thresholds and need immediate attention:

-MU is down 0.20% — well past the 8% stop loss threshold.
+CPER is down 7.21% — well past the 8% stop loss threshold.
 TSLA isn’t far behind at -9.98%.
 Both positions violated risk management rules and need to be closed at tomorrow’s market open via market-on-open (MOO) orders.

 What Went Wrong